-Table 3 shows that many useful context attributes are discarded if threshold $\theta$ is too high.
+Table 3 shows that a small threshold of $\theta = 0.02$ is already sufficient to remove noise and simultaneously receive correlation information.
+If the threshold θ is too high, many useful context attributes are discarded.
 This is especially the case for weakly correlated data sets, e.g. Hayes-Roth and TicTacToe.
-For Hayes-Roth, the decrease of classification accuracy is observed for $\theta > 0.05$ , and for TicTacToe the decrease of classification accuracy is already observed for $\theta > 0.02$ .
-In contrast to this, if the threshold $\theta$ is too low, independent context attributes are added which may contribute noise to the distance calculation.
-This is especially the case for uncorrelated data sets,
+For Hayes-Roth, the decrease of classification accuracy is observed for $\theta > 0.05$, and for TicTacToe the decrease of classification accuracy is already observed for $\theta > 0.02$.

+In contrast to this, if the threshold θ is too low, independent context attributes are added which may contribute noise to the distance calculation.
+This is especially the case for uncorrelated data sets, e.g. for $\theta = 0$ in Balance-Scale and Car.
+In contrast, ConDist's impact function $impact_X(Y)$ accounts for this effect in highly-correlated data sets.